 Small business VoIP phone services replace your local phone company’s landline service and add a wide range of standard calling features to your office’s physical phones, such as call transfer, call queueing, extensions, directories, third-party app integrations, and more.
-RingCentral is one of the leading small business VoIP providers.
-They’re also significantly more expensive than comparatively featured products from their competitors.
-In this article, we will review and recommend the best Ringcentral alternative that offers more economical pricing and comparable features to RingCentral’s small business VoIP phone service.
+We looked at the most popular RingCentral alternatives and decided to review Nextiva, 8×8, and Vonage.
+These RingCentral competitors covered the range of options for small businesses in terms of price and available features.

 We recommend Nextiva as the best RingCentral alternative because it delivers the right balance between its standard features, customer support, and price.
 In fact, we feel so strongly about this recommendation that we use Nextiva in our own office.

 RingCentral Alternative Comparison Table: Vonage vs Nextiva vs 8×8

 |Monthly Pricing From||